-For the purposes of section 19, a package is to be labelled in accordance with the provisions of the Commonwealth Trade Practices (Consumer Product Information Standards) (Tobacco) Regulations 2004 that are in force from time to time and that apply to the package.
+For the purposes of section 19, a package is to be labelled in accordance with the provisions of the Commonwealth Trade Practices (Consumer Product Information Standards) (Tobacco) Regulations 2004 2 that are in force from time to time and that apply to the package.

-[Regulation 32 inserted in Gazette 28 Feb 2007 p.
+[Regulation 32 inserted: Gazette 28 Feb 2007 p.
 655.]

 Division 4 — Location and display of tobacco products and smoking implements

-[Heading inserted in Gazette 10 Sep 2010 p.
+[Heading inserted: Gazette 10 Sep 2010 p.
 4383.]

 33. Packages that cannot be displayed by specialist retailer